 - Use a pea-sized blob of fluoridated toothpaste; or more than a pea-sized, if you prefer.
 Too much is no big deal, but be sure to use enough.

 At The Fort Collins Dentist, we want all of our patients to enjoy clean teeth and healthy gums.
-People throughout North Laramie, Cheyenne, Greeley, and South Berthoud see us for a checkup every six months.
+People throughout Loveland, Timnath, Wellington, and Windsor see us for a checkup every six months.
 We offer general and restorative dentistry.
 Request an appointment today!